laipn/company-fit/README.md

 Background:

 Few companies actually [fairly](https://en.wikipedia.org/wiki/Justice) enforce the ethical principle they espouse.
-To illustrate this using a constrasting analogy: Compare HR to a goverment judiciary.
+To illustrate this, consider a constrasting example: Compare HR to a goverment judiciary.
 Both do defer (nominally) to an established ["supreme" law](https://en.wikipedia.org/wiki/Supremacy_Clause: Constitution vs Code of Ethics.
 The judiciary *must* resolve any conflicts and set precedents related to the Constitution as matter for public record.
 HR tends to exercise unfair (discretion)[https://en.wikipedia.org/wiki/Prosecutorial_discretion] in what violations to pursue -- typically violations with legal liabilities, e.g. discrimination, sexual harassment -- and leaves no public record to set further precedent.

 This typically leads to two unfortunate attitudes: